-About Peer-led Team Learning (PLTL)
+About Peer-Led Team Learning (PLTL)

 What is PLTL?

-What do students say about their Chemistry PLTL experience?
+What do students say about their chemistry PLTL experience?

 - “I was a little worried about doing PLTL since I'm not a big fan of working in groups, but I can definitely say that without PLTL, my Gen Chem grade would be significantly lower.
 Not only do the extra problems help me with problem-solving, but learning how to apply concepts from lecture on my own (with a support group) plays a big role when I take my exams.
 I'm very grateful that WashU has this program.
-It really makes fellow freshmen comfortable and eager to learn the material.”
+It really makes fellow [first-year students] comfortable and eager to learn the material.”

 - “Chemistry PLTL helped me most through the challenging problems provided in the packet.
 The most helpful part was seeing how someone else could approach a problem differently to arrive at the same answer.”

 - “[PLTL] helped me most in ensuring that I got more exposure to chemistry problems so that my problem solving skills could increase and therefore I'd be able to solve a larger variety of problems.”